Kylee-Grant/Project-2/README.md

 ### [DWP's Dashboard](https://project-2-dwp.herokuapp.com/)

 ## Deployment
-Once the SQLite database was ready, our team could proceed with organization the flow of information on our website.
-We decided upon the following structure:
+Once the SQLite database was ready, we proceeded with organizing the flow of information on our website according to the following structure:

 ![Graph](static/images/Structure.png)